-The California Institute of Technology—better known by the nickname CalTech—is widely regarded as one of the top ten universities in the United States.
+The California Institute of Technology—”better known by the nickname CalTech—”is widely regarded as one of the top ten universities in the United States.
 In fact, the Wall Street Journal recently named CalTech for the coveted spot #5 on its 2020 list.
-Want to know how to crack the CalTech essay supplements and present your best self to the admissions committee?
-In this post, we’ll go through each of their school-specific prompts for you and discuss how to best ace each answer.
+Want to know how to crack the CalTech essays and present your best self to the admissions committee?
+In this post, we’ll go through each of their school-specific prompts for you and discuss how to best ace each of the CalTech essays.

 First, a little background on the school itself.
 Located in Pasadena, California, this private technological institute was founded in 1891, with the intent to focus on pure and applied sciences.
 To this day, though the school remains small (with a total enrollment of about 2,200 students) the school’s intellectual legacy in science and engineering stands tall.
 The faculty hold myriad awards, ranging from Nobel Prizes to Fields Medals to Turing Awards and beyond.
 And the competition to study here is tough: the acceptance rate for undergraduates in the fall of 2018 barely passed 6% of the applicant pool.